strongbox/strongbox-examples/hello-strongbox-gradle/README.md

 # Credentials

 ## Via `gradle.properties`:
 As illustrated in the section above, you should place your credentials in the `gradle.properties` in your project's root, or in the `~/.gradle` directory (which will have a global impact).
+Add the following properties:

+    mavenUser=maven
+    mavenPassword=password

+The down side here is that you would need to have this file on the file system.

 ## Via command-line:
 Specify the following Java args:

     -Dcredentials.username=maven -Dcredentials.password=password

+The benefit of doing it like this is that you don't need to have the credentials stored in a file on the file system.
+Most CI servers would allow you to pass in a secured value for credential properties.

 # How to build from source code
 When you clone this example project sources, go into that directory and execute `gradle clean upload`.
 This will try to deploy artifacts to the Strongbox Repository.